Aug 5 2022

 gpg was waiting for the passphrase for the signing key to be provided via stdin.

-See T5903: Kleopatra: Add refresh button in certificatedetails and an auto refresh for the corresponding Kleopatra task.
+See T5903: Kleopatra: Add refresh button in certificatedetails for the corresponding Kleopatra task.
 Kleopatra now uses the good old ReceiveKeysJob for doing a key refresh from the configured key server.
 The RefreshOpenPGPKeysJob has been removed.

 For an OpenPGP key, Update now performs a simple "retrieve key" operation for the existing key, i.e. it refreshes the key with the public key found on the configured key server.